tomostudio/herbamojo/src/journal/dont-forget-to-still-do-cardio-exercises.md

 contenttype: journal
 indonesia: false
 active: true
-title: Don't forget to still do cardio exercises
+title: 5 Surefire Way to Lose Fat Gradually
-slug: dont-forget-to-still-do-cardio-exercises
+slug: 5-surefire-way-to-lose-fat-gradually
 date: 2022-01-17T03:05:09.884Z
 seo:
   seo_shortdesc: One of the many ways to maintain health is by managing your